-IFTSA & MARS Product Development Competition
+The 27th Annual IFTSA & MARS Product Development Competition

-The IFT Student Association & MARS Product Development Competition (PDC) is a chance for students to take all of the skills and knowledge learned in school and apply them to a real-world situation.
+The 27th Annual IFT Student Association & MARS Product Development Competition is a chance for students to take all of the skills and knowledge learned in school and apply them to a real-world situation.
 Each participating school's team develops a new food idea and carries the concept through marketing and production, much like a commercial product development team.
 This is a great opportunity for any student to get involved in food science and IFTSA.
 It challenges organizational, teamwork, creative, and scientific skills.
 The PDC also gives you the opportunity to show people in industry how good you really are.
 Many industry professionals take an interest in the competition to see who the product development scientists of tomorrow will be.
 A highlight of this competition was in 1996, when Dateline NBC featured Cornell University in a story about the competition.
 Contact the PDC chair for more information.
 IFTSA wishes to thank Mars Chocolate North America, Inc. for their sponsorship.

-- 1st Place: Cornell University with Popples
+1st Place: McGill University with Rephyll

 - $1,000 travel grant for finalist teams